KrzysztofNazar01/NewtifyJafictionTeam/README.md

 You can learn more about this Course on [this page](https://www.best.eu.org/event/details.jsp?activity=o1nrqbv).

 ## Description
 To pass the course, we had to create a web application using the SpringBoot and Vaadin frameworks.
 The project had to be done in a group of 4 participants of the course.
-The teachers gave us list of tasks to do – each task had an appropriate amount of points corresponding to the level of difficulty.
+The teachers gave us list of tasks to do – each task had an appropriate number of points corresponding to the level of difficulty.
 My team accomplished these tasks:
 1.	add unique icons into NavBar tabs for individual topics + implements other views (filter) --> 5 points
 2.	reroute to news tab after click on newtify title or icon --> 5 points